Clients

 • the client has detached and list-clients no longer reports it.

-Calling refresh() directly still raises TmuxObjectDoesNotExist on a detached client; the attached_* properties catch that case and return None so callers can branch on truthiness without a try/except.
+Calling refresh() directly still raises TmuxObjectDoesNotExist on a detached client; the attached_* properties catch that case and return None for you.

 See also